Vegan Spelt Banana Bread with Pecans & Chocolate Chunks

 An overhead shot shows a loaf of vegan banana bread in a loaf tin, cooling on a wire rack.
 The top is studded with pecans and chocolate chunks.

 This simple vegan banana bread is moist, fluffy, just sweet enough, and absolutely loaded with chunks of chocolate and chopped pecans.
-It’s a decadent little breakfast treat that goes perfectly with hot coffee or tea, similar to my morning glory bread.
+It’s a decadent little vegan breakfast treat that goes perfectly with hot coffee or tea, similar to my morning glory bread.
 While this recipe does call for light spelt flour, there are lots of substitution options to work with.
 In my tests, I found the slight nutty edge of the spelt flour to be extra pleasing with the maple syrup, toasted nuts, vanilla, and cinnamon.

 An overhead shot shows a bunch of ripe, spotty bananas.